rushi2828/AWS-EKS-Cluster-Terraform/README.md

   ![image](https://github.com/user-attachments/assets/c5013eaf-4018-4b1d-9138-02c0ab36b1ef)

-## 7.Configure kubectl to Access the EKS Cluster
+## Configure kubectl to Access the EKS Cluster
 To manage the EKS cluster, we need to configure kubectl.
 This can be done using the AWS CLI.

 ```